bniculea/java-course/chapter2/Chapter2.md

 - What is the difference between a low-level language and a high level language?
 - What kind of language is JAVA and why?
 - What do you understand by running a JAVA application?
+- What is a .java file?
+- What is a .class file?
+- What is `bytecode`?
 - What do you understand by JVM?
 - What is an IDE?
 - Why do we need it?